 The Minnesota Vikings are well known for having a historically powerful defense.
 From their inception in 1961, the Vikings have had a top 5 defense for 11 of its 50+ years, and have ranked first in points allowed 6 times.
-Having never switched from a four man front, the Vikings have consistently built their defenses around a penetrating line.
-The most recent iteration of its defense, the vaunted Tampa-2 that won Gruden a Super Bowl in 2003, has been the subject of discussion among fans and commentators alike.
+Having switched from a four man front only once, the Vikings have consistently built their defenses around a penetrating line.
+The most recent iteration of its defense, the vaunted Tampa-2 that won Jon Gruden a Super Bowl in 2003, has been the subject of discussion among fans and commentators alike.
 It carries with it a set of responsibilities that give each player in the system a set of unique duties.

 Because discussions about the Vikings defense often get bogged down into specifics and commentators will often refer to the Vikings Tampa-2, it's critical that fans understand the system and thought process behind the Tampa-2 defense, and how the Vikings in particular run it.